mpozdal/wdpai/README.md

 Configuration

-1. Open Docker Desktop
+1. Open Docker Desktop.
-2. Open folder with project
+2. Open the project folder.
-3. Type in terminal "docker-compose up"
+3. Type in terminal "docker-compose up".
-4. Open in a browser "localhost:5173"
+4. In a browser open "localhost:5173".

 HOME SCREEN